SwedbankPay/developer.swedbankpay.com/_includes/payment-order-age-restrictions.md

 your payments to.
 This will leave out all methods which do not support this feature.
 For instance, set `restrictedToAgeLimit` to 20 if you only want to accept payments from individuals over the age 20.
-Methods supporting the feature will reject payments that do not match the restriction.
+Methods supporting the feature will reject payments that do not meet the restriction.

 ## Restrict Payments To An Age Limit Request